-Sitting in a state senators office is not where I would have thought I’d find myself 4 months ago.
-However, on Tuesday February 5th, 2019 that’s exactly where I was.
+Sitting in a state senator's office is not where I would have thought I'd find myself four months ago.
+However, that's exactly where I was on Tuesday, February 5th, 2019.
 I was part of a team of 5 people asking our state government to support legislation that could save our state millions of dollars.
 There were 250 advocates at the capital that day, all asking for the same thing.

 Exactly what was this “thing” we were asking for?
 We were lobbying our representatives to support a bill that was being brought to the floor that afternoon.
 This bill is to approve funding for a pilot program to educate the population about the warning signs of Alzheimer's.
 Additionally, this funding will also help achieve early diagnosis of the disease.

 Alzheimer’s is the 3rd leading cause of death in seniors in my home state of California.
 Estimates from the Alzheimer's Association state, quite conservatively, that the average cost of care for seniors living with Alzheimer's, is $341,840.
 That’s a really low figure, especially in California.
 Additionally, costs to taxpayers and the state are astronomical.

 Diagnosis by a clinician happens in only 45% of people affected with this disease.
 Many people will not understand what’s wrong with them and end up in the emergency room.
 We know that emergency rooms are the most expensive place to receive health care.
 Understanding that many people living with Alzheimer's end up in an emergency room unnecessarily is the reason for the push for early diagnosis.